What is Human Trafficking?

 While kidnapping can occur before sex trafficking (in which case, two crimes have been committed against a victim), many traffickers prefer to use psychological coercion as a more effective means of control.
 While a victim of abduction automatically knows that a crime has been committed against them, a victim of successful psychological manipulation may not identify as a victim.
 Traffickers often use trauma bonds and identity disruption to condition their victims to believe that commercial sex is their choice, their job, and their best option.
 This coercion can be so strong that victims will defend their traffickers to police and in courtrooms and can take years of recovery to dismantle.

-Because traffickers can make so much money off one victim (in the U.S., estimates show $200,000 per year per trafficking victim), at times, they invest much more time in psychological coercion than many are prepared to protect from.
+Because traffickers can make so much money off one victim, at times, they invest much more time in psychological coercion than many are prepared to protect from.
 Most traffickers know their victims before exploitation in some way.
 "Familial sex trafficking" refers to commercial sexual exploitation that is perpetrated by a family member.
 Trauma bonds can form most strongly with family ties or romantic attachments, and traffickers may first seek to exploit their family members, or to become family (legally or through procreation) with their victims.

 Other Forms of Human Trafficking